-The traffic lights are determined by identifying the period over which the change is to be assessed and comparing the value of the measure in the end year with the value in the base or start year.
+The assessment categories are determined by identifying the period over which the change is to be assessed and comparing the value of the measure in the base or start year with the value in the end year.
+The four categories are:

-The traffic lights only reflect the overall change in the measure from the base to latest year and do not reflect fluctuations during the intervening years.
+The assessment results only reflect the overall change in the measure from the base to latest year and do not reflect fluctuations during the intervening years.

-Where data are available, 2 assessment periods have been used:
+Where sufficient data are available, 2 assessment periods have been used:

-- Long-term – an assessment of change since the earliest year for which data are available, although if the data run is for less than 10 years a long-term assessment is not made.
+- Long term – an assessment of change since the earliest date for which data are available, although if the time series is for less than 10 years a long-term assessment is not made.

 - Short term – an assessment of change over the latest 5 years.